LauraSaporoso/Explode-this-baloon-42-school/README.md

 # Explode-this-baloon-42-school

+👩🏻‍💻 My Baloon project -->

-SUBJECT 42SCHOOL EXPLODE THIS BALOON:
+🔥 SUBJECT 42SCHOOL EXPLODE THIS BALOON:

 Create in HTML/CSS a div 200px by 200px with a red background color.
 The bor- ders will be rounded to create a perfect round shape and not a square anymore.
 That